What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 Playa Flamingo

 Playa Flamingo is a dream destination for young families seeking a relaxing vacation in Costa Rica.
-The picturesque town offers postcard-worthy beaches that are perfect for soaking up the sun or splashing in the clear warm waters.
+The picturesque town has postcard-worthy beaches that are perfect for soaking up the sun or splashing in the clear warm waters.
 With calm and tranquil waters, this beach is a great spot for young children to enjoy the ocean safely, and parents can rest easy knowing their little ones are playing in a safe and welcoming environment.
 With endless opportunities for fun and relaxation, this beach promises a memorable family day that you’ll cherish for years to come.

 Drake Bay on The Pacific Coast

-Drake Bay on the Pacific coast is a hidden gem that offers some of the most breathtaking views in all of Costa Rica.
-Located on the stunning Osa Peninsula, this bay is renowned for its crystal-clear waters and pristine beaches.
+Drake Bay on the Pacific coast is a hidden gem that has some of the most breathtaking views in all of Costa Rica.
+Located on the Osa Peninsula, this bay is renowned for its crystal-clear waters and pristine beaches.
 The incredible biodiversity of this region makes it a must-visit destination for nature enthusiasts.
 And, for those looking to make the most of the area’s real beauty, the Wilderness Resort is the perfect choice.
 The resort offers a variety of outdoor activities, including snorkeling and kayaking, as well as opportunities to explore the rainforest and encounter rare wildlife.
 With its stunning natural surroundings and endless opportunities for adventure, the bay is a truly unique and unforgettable destination that you won’t want to miss.

 Manuel Antonio